Organisation of Studies

 Studies for each new group of students will commence at the end of August.
 The programme will take off with an intensive learning seminar organised outside Tallinn to immerse all the new students in the working culture of the programme.
 These 4 days are dedicated to building strong commitment to the programme and each other and enable studentship and community building.
 (See here for a glimpse of the activities from the previous bootcamp).

-Usually, the intensive learning seminar takes place in the centre of Tallinn, at the EAMT building or at a partner institution.
+Usually, the intensive learning seminar takes place in the centre of Tallinn, at the EAMT building or at Estonian Business School.
 The schedule for each semester is announced at least a couple of weeks before the beginning of the semester via email and on our website.

 Throughout the semester, studies are organised into the following components: